kubernetes-sigs/sig-storage-local-static-provisioner/docs/faqs.md

 - [PV with delete reclaimPolicy is released but not going to be reclaimed](#pv-with-delete-reclaimpolicy-is-released-but-not-going-to-be-reclaimed)
 - [Why my application uses an empty volume when node gets recreated in GCP](#why-my-application-uses-an-empty-volume-when-node-gets-recreated-in-gcp)
 - [Can I change storage class name after some volumes has been provisioned](#can-i-change-storage-class-name-after-some-volumes-has-been-provisioned)

+## Why it's best to use UUID of disk in mount point path

+In our [operations guide](operations.md) and [best practices](best-practices.md), we recommend you to set up local volumes with a UUID built in its mount or raw block path in discovery directory.
+This builds unique mappings between paths of local volume and PV objects which is stable across reboots and when disks are added or removed.
+With node name, it enforces the uniqueness of local PV in Kubernetes cluster.
+You can safely recreate node and local SSDs on it, see [Why my application uses an empty volume when a node gets recreated in GCP](#why-my-application-uses-an-empty-volume-when-node-gets-recreated-in-gcp) for an issue if a new disk is mounted at the path of the old disk.

+Note that when a disk is pulled out and attached to another node, it will be discovered as a new PV even if old PV exists, but it is not possible to use them at the same time because old PV is stale now (does not exist on the old node).
+It is safe but it is best to follow our [operation guide to decommission local volumes](operations.md#deletingremoving-the-underlying-volume).

+## Why I need to bind mount normal directories to create PVs for them

+This is because there is a race between mounting another filesystem volume on a normal directory and creating a PV for it.
+If you want to create PVs for normal directories which do not have a mount point, you need to bind mount them onto another directory under discovery directory, or themselves if they are already in.
+Mount point on directory explicitly express it is ready to have a PV created for it.

 ## I updated provisioner configuration but volumes are not discovered